JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 [^206]: 290:XVII An explosion of thunder amidst the waters of a marsh would be succeeded by a tremulous agitation of those waters; so far there would be a following of the movement of the lower trigram by the upper.
 Then in the application of the symbolism we have an illustration of action following the time, that is, according to the time; which is a common use of the Chinese character Sui.
 Neither the symbolism, however, nor its application adds much to our understanding of the text.
   Paragraph 1 consists of two lines that rhyme; and paragraphs 4 (two lines), 5, and 6 do the same.
 According to Kû Yen-wû, paragraphs 2 and 3 also rhyme; but this appears to me doubtful.
 The symbolism of these paragraphs is sufficiently explained in the notes on the Text.
 Some peculiarities in their style (in Chinese) are owing to the bonds of the rhyme.

-[^207]: 291:XVIII ‘When the wind,’ says _Kh_ăng-žze, ‘encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.’
+[^207]: 291:XVIII ‘When the wind,’ says <i>Kh</i>ăng-žze, ‘encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.’
   ‘The nourishing of virtue’ appears especially in line 6; all the other lines belong to the ‘helping of the people.’
   The subject of line 1 has entered into the work of his father, and brings it about that his father is looked on as blameless.
 The ‘due mean’ of line 2 is according to the caution in the Text.
 The Khang-hsî editors interpret the explanation of line 5 as = ‘he takes up (the course of his father) with all his virtue.’
 I think they are wrong.

-[^208]: 292:XIX ‘The earth descending or approaching the marsh’ is, according to _K_û Hsî, symbolical of the approach of superiors to the inferior people, and then the two predicates about the superior man are descriptive of him in that approach, the instruction being symbolised by Tui, and the supporting by Khwăn.
+[^208]: 292:XIX ‘The earth descending or approaching the marsh’ is, according to <i>K</i>û Hsî, symbolical of the approach of superiors to the inferior people, and then the two predicates about the superior man are descriptive of him in that approach, the instruction being symbolised by Tui, and the supporting by Khwăn.
 The Khang-hsî editors, wishing to defend the explanation of lin by ‘great,’ in Appendix VI, which they ascribe to Confucius, say:—‘Lin means “great.”
 The earth above the waters of the marsh shows how full those waters are, rising to the level of the earth, and thus expressing the idea of greatness.’
 This representation is lame and impotent.
-  _K_û Hsî says he does not understand what is said on line 2.
+  <i>K</i>û Hsî says he does not understand what is said on line 2.
 The interpretation in my version is the ordinary one, but I am not satisfied with it.
 The Khang-hsî editors try to solve the difficulty; but I am not able to follow them.
   The same editors compare the conclusion of paragraph 6 in the symbolism of hexagram 11.
 ‘What is external’ there, and ‘what is internal here,’ have, they say, the same reference,—the state, namely, of the whole kingdom, the expressions differing according to the different standpoints from which they are made.
-The view in the translation is that of _K_û Hsî.
+The view in the translation is that of <i>K</i>û Hsî.
 It is difficult to hold the balance between them.
 The newer view, perhaps, is the preferable.

 [^209]: 293:XX Wind moving above the earth has the widest sweep, and nothing escapes its influence; it penetrates everywhere.
 This symbolism is more appropriate to the subject in hand than that of many other hexagrams.
 Personal influence in a ruler effects much; but the ancient kings wished to add to that the power of published instructions, specially adapted to the character and circumstances of the people.
 Sun, representing the wind, is well adapted to denote this influence;—see the Analects, XII, xix.
   The looking in line 1 is superficial, and does not reach far.
   Line 3.
 ‘He will not err in the path to be pursued;’—advancing or receding as is best.
   Line 4.
 ‘The glory of the kingdom’ is the virtue of the sovereign and the character of his administration.
 With the sentiment compare Mencius, VII, i, chap.
 21. 2.

-[^210]: 294:XXI _Kh_ăng-žze says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
+[^210]: 294:XXI <i>Kh</i>ăng-žze says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
 The one trigram symbolising majesty and the other brightness or intelligence, the application of the hexagram here is easier and more natural than in many other cases.
   1\.
 ‘There is no walking:’—that is, the subject of the line will not dare to offend any more.
-  2\. ‘“Being mounted on the strong first line” means,’ says _Kh_ăng-žze, ‘punishing a strong and vehement man, when severity is required, as is denoted by the central position of the line.’
+  2\. ‘“Being mounted on the strong first line” means,’ says <i>Kh</i>ăng-žze, ‘punishing a strong and vehement man, when severity is required, as is denoted by the central position of the line.’
   4\.
 ‘His light has not been sufficiently displayed;’ that is, there is still something for him to do:—he has to realise the difficulty of his position and be firm.

-[^211]: 295:XXII ‘A mountain,’ says _Kh_ăng-žze, ‘is a place where we find grass, trees, and a hundred other things.
+[^211]: 295:XXII ‘A mountain,’ says <i>Kh</i>ăng-žze, ‘is a place where we find grass, trees, and a hundred other things.
 A fire burning below it throws up its light, and brings them all Out in beauty; and this gives the idea of ornament, or being ornamented.
 The various processes of government are small matters, and elegance and ornament help their course; but great matters of judgment demand the simple, unornamented truth.’
   The subject of line 1 does not care for and does not need ornament.
 He will walk in the way of righteousness without it.
   Paragraph 3 tells us that it is not ornament, but correct firmness, which secures the respect of others.
   In the fourth place, and cut off from line 1 by 2 and 3, we might doubt how far the subject of 4 would continue loyal to the subject of it.
 But he does continue loyal, through the character and object of the subject of 3.